paragbhingre/ecs-consul/README.md

 # Consul on Amazon ECS

-Templates and utilities for running Consul service mesh on Amazon ECS.
+Experiments with running [Consul](https://www.consul.io/) on Amazon ECS.
+A perpetual work in progress, definitely not for anything production related.